shopinvader/locomotive-shopinvader/README.md

 ## TODO

-- [x] redirect 301 (redirect_url_key)
-- [x] attach variants to a product (same url_key)
-- [] different routes to display a product or a category
-- [] liquid helper to build the path to a product or a category
-- [] replace AND by OR when searching for a product by a category
-- [] SEO
-- [] ERP proxy
-- [] ERP liquid tags/drops/filters
-- [] explain in the README how to set up the different indices in Algolia (Sebastien)
-- [] we should review the way to build the "with_scope" filter current syntax in 'categories': {'id': 5} maybe something like 'categories.id': 5 will be more explicit
+- [ ] we should review the way to build the "with_scope" filter current syntax in 'categories': {'id': 5} maybe something like 'categories.id': 5 will be more explicit
+- [ ] use a pool of connexion for the connecting to Odoo
+- [ ] in product.variants put all of the variant included himself
+- [ ] review API path (with thibault, maybe we should use invader?)
+- [ ] add integration test
+- [ ] have 100 % of coverage

 ## Contributing